addr2data/aws-certification-prep/exercises/ex-002_BasicVpcConfig.rst

 Environment variable
 ~~~~~~~~~~~~~~~~~~~~
-To simplify our commands and reduce the liklihood of typos, we'll set and environment variable to hold the VPC ID.
-The VPC ID comes from the **'VpcId'** value in the output above without quotes.
+To simplify our commands and reduce the likelihood of typos, we'll use an environment variable for the VPC ID.
+In the output above, find the **'VpcId'** key.

 .. code-block::

-    export EX002_VPC=<VpcId>
+    export EX002_VPC=<VpcId>  <-- no quotes

 Verify the VPC
 --------------